 \lemref{sampling} suggests a natural algorithm for piercing -- pick a random sample from $\Boxes$, compute (or approximate) a piercing set for it, compute the boxes this piercing set misses, and repeat the process for several rounds.
-In the last round, hopefully, the number of remaining boxes is sufficient small than one can apply the piercing approximation algorithm directly to $\Boxes$.
+In the last round, hopefully, the number of remaining boxes is sufficiently small, that one can apply the piercing approximation algorithm directly to it.
 We thus get the following.

 \begin{lemma} \lemlab{multi:round} Let $\Boxes$ be a set of $n$ boxes in $\Re^d$, and let $\nRounds > 1$ be a parameter.
 Furthermore, assume that we are given an algorithm \AlgPierce that for $m$ boxes, can compute a $O( \log \log \popt )$ approximate to their piercing set in $\TPierce(m)$ time, where $\popt$ is the size of the optimal piercing set for the given set.
 Then, one can compute a piercing set for $\Boxes$ of size $O( \nRounds \popt \log \log \popt)$ in expected time